-The best disaster recovery services make it easy to recover company data in the event of data loss through software or hardware failure, or even from a ransomware attack.
+They do this by helping to store and recover company data in the event of data loss through software or hardware failure, and even from a ransomware attack.

 However, business data can often be fragmented between different systems, applications, and IT infrastructure, making data recovery (opens in new tab) a challenge in the event of an IT failure.